 Additional Austere Air Bases

 LRPM to Destroy Deceptive Air Bases

+I changed the figure based upon your feedback.
+The right side should now be interpre

 As depicted in Figure 2, the promise of shell game is that it is a potential cost-imposing strategy where the friendly cost of playing shell game can only be mitigated by the more expensive action of building and deploying more missiles in an attack to achieve a baseline expected outcome.
+Playing shell-game or otherwise deceiving the enemy might be cheaper than the enemies cost of constructing more missiles.
+Cost curves depicted in Figure 2 are aspirational and not-based on real data.
+Rather, the hypothesis depicted by Figure 2 is the motivation to exploring different models that measure the value of deception.

 The Monte Carlo Model